ibm-cloud-docs/Cloudant/api/using_views.md

 Each result object contains the same fields as the response to a regular view request.

-### Example request using HTTP that contains several queries:
+### Example request using HTTP that contains several queries

 ```http
 POST /$DATABASE/_design/$DDOC/_view/$VIEWNAME HTTP/1.1